Why was my post removed? (READ HERE)

 4. Rotate photos in an upright orientation.

-5. Post a minimum of 3 pictures or more.
+5. Post a minimum of 3 pictures or more for topic eligibility.

 7. Wait until your photos have finished uploading before posting.

-8. No external links as watermarks.
+8. No external links or social media handles as watermarks.

 10. Do not post NON-OC content already on the forum.
 And make sure you credit the owners work.